karan/PlaySink/README.md

 PlaySink
 ====

 Required downloads are NodeJS and MongoDB.
-Do an `sudo npm install` downloads the dependencies (**angular, express, jade, mongodb, mongoose**).
+Do an `sudo npm install` downloads the dependencies (**angular, express, jade, mongodb, monk**).

 - Angular is used for data injections in the page.
 Has not been implemented yet since we haven't gotten to a place that acutal requires this.
 It makes the MVC design much better from my understanding.
 - Express is the framework that handles routes and making the server.
 So far this has made the code more readable.